tgillstar/travel_planner/README.md

 | Field Name | Machine Name | Description     |
 | :---------|:--------------|:-------------------------------------|
 | airline    | airline      | The airline the reservation is with. |

+### Disclaimer
+The code in this repository is based on tested, working code.
+I am currently modifying and updating it so it be broken in the process.